 Definition of mokus

-- Old timey, I heard it used almost only by Irish-Americans.
-Have tried to trace it, found one source that said it was Irish Gypsy.
+- "old-timey".
+I heard it used almost only by Irish-Americans.
+I've tried to trace it - found one source that said it was Irish Gypsy.

 I was jet-lagged, so after just two beers I was completely mokus.

 Last edited on Feb 17 2018.
 Submitted by bob s.

 Last edited on Jul 21 2009.
 Submitted by Anonymous

 - a medical condition that is undefinable.
 Humorous.
 If someone was feeling ill or out of sorts, "Sounds like you got the Mokus" or "Maybe you have the Mokus."

 Last edited on May 16 2011.
 Submitted by Anonymous

 - This word has been used in the A.A. community for at least 40 years to describe the state of mind of the newly sober member who is beginning to clear up.

 Last edited on Dec 22 2010.
 Submitted by Anonymous

 Slang terms with the same meaning